aryan6098/firstCry_ecommerce/README.md

 1. Clone the project `git@github.com:aryan6098/firstCry_ecommerce.git`
 2. Open the terminal and navigate to the project directory.
 3. Run `npm install` to install the required dependencies.
-4. Start the json server by running the command `json-server --watch db.json -- --port 3001`.
-5. Start the application by running the command `npm start`.
+4. Start the application by running the command `npm start`.
-6. Once the server is up and running, you can view the application in your browser by opening `http://localhost:3000`.
+5. Once the server is up and running, you can view the application in your browser by opening `http://localhost:3000`.

 The default login credentials are as follows: